Congratulations on your acceptance!

 Determining where you will live is an important step in preparing to make Boston your home while you are a student.
 Most students live within a three-mile radius of the campus in the neighborhoods of Back Bay, Fenway, Mission Hill, and South End; however, some of our students choose to commute from other areas of Boston.
 If you are relocating to Boston or exploring new housing options, Northeastern offers resources to support you.

-We know that many future students have questions about how best to finance their Full-Time MBA.
+We know that many future students have questions about how best to finance their degree.
 We believe that financing your education doesn't need to be complicated and have collected the following resources to help you.

 Northeastern University's Student Financial Services website is your best resource for the most current and comprehensive information to help prepare you financially.